 Peak pricing encourages you to use less electricity between 4 pm and 9 pm, which is when most people are using electricity.
 Being on a time-of-use plan provides opportunities to save money by shifting usage to off-peak periods where possible.
 A time-of-use tariff plan could be a good choice if:

 - you are out a lot in the evenings from Monday to Friday

 - you are at home during the day or on weekends

-- you use your appliances on the weekend, like your washing machine.
+- you use your appliances, like your washing machine, on the weekend.